tamu-edu-students/CSCE606-Group2-Project2/README.md

 - **Update Goals:** Go to Profile → Update goals, adjust weight/activity/goal, and submit to recalculate macros instantly.

-We designed Calorie Counter keeping in mind the user personal data is encrypted and AI suggestions never persist without explicit confirmation.
+We designed Diet Tracker keeping in mind the user personal data is encrypted and AI suggestions never persist without explicit confirmation.

 ---